min2ha/ukwa-site/content/target/33710/index.en.md

   "start_date": "2016-01-07T09:00:00Z"
 }

-# Road to Fotheringhay 21st - 29th July 2010, The

 Website dedicated to the journey following the funeral route of Richard, Duke of York, killed 1460, reburied at Fotheringhay 1476.
 It is run by the Wakefield Historical Society.